kaito-project/headlamp-kaito/docs/docs/getting-started/quick-start.md

 ### Starting a Chat Session

+#### Starting a Chat Session from the Chat Page

-1. Navigate to `/kaito/chat` or click the chat icon in the workspace detail view
+1. Navigate to `/KAITO/Chat` on the left sidebar
-2. Select a workspace from the dropdown (if not already selected)
+2. Select a workspace from the dropdown, then select a model from that workspace
-3. Wait for port forwarding to establish connection to the model pod
+3. Click "Go"
+4. Configure model settings if desired, then chat with your model!

+#### Starting a Chat Session from the Workspaces Page

+1. Click into your workspace to view its details
+2. Click the Chat icon on the upper right
+3. Configure model settings if desired, then chat with your model!

-### Chat Interface Features
+#### Chat Interface Features

 The ChatUI component provides a full-featured chat experience: